zcamb1/LastestGraph/xzxcxzczxc.md

 Project-Aware Chat Assistant – Ask anything about your codebase and get instant answers, fixes, or explanations.

 Plain-English → Code / Command – Describe what you need; AI writes the code or terminal command automatically.

+Cursor AI is an AI-powered IDE (built on Visual Studio Code) that accelerates every stage of development with smart code completions, project-aware chat assistance, and end-to-end task automation.